Evaluate your child, learn about our programme

-Nowadays, many leading assessment and examination boards in the world hold Chinese language examinations at different levels of difficulty, address to different type of learners profiles.
-Below are of basic introductions to some well-known international Chinese exams in the world.
+Nowadays, many leading assessment and examination boards in the world hold Chinese language examinations at different levels of difficulty, address to different types of learners’ profiles.
+Below are basic introductions to some well-known international Chinese exams in the world.
 Visitors who need more information about the specific exam, please visit the official website of each exam.

 The whole range of IBDP courses is on offer: 1st and 2nd Year Language and Literature as well as 1st and 2nd Year Literature, all of which at both Standard and Higher Level.

 The International Baccalaureate (IB) Middle Years Programme (MYP) is part of the IB curriculum, followed by students aged 11-16 studying at schools approved by the International Baccalaureate Organization (IBO).
 At the center of the MYP is the “learner profile”, which defines the type of students all the IB programmes (PYP, MYP, and DP) are intended to develop.
 The profile can be characterized by the following traits:

 MYP is not a required background for students considering entering into the IB Diploma Programme.
 However, it offers extensive preparation and assistance in becoming the ultimate student, thus enabling a fuller IB experience overall.